Metro considers proposals for cell service, possibly Wi-Fi for rail riders

 Metro is reviewing bids on installing cell phone service and possible Wi-Fi in the Red and Purple Lines in Los Angeles.

-DOWNTOWN LOS ANGELES — Cell phone service and possibly Wi-Fi could be making its way to Metro's Red and Purple Lines if the transportation organization can find the right deal, according to a report released by the transportation agency.
+DOWNTOWN LOS ANGELES — Cell phone service and possibly Wi-Fi could be making its way to Metro's Red and Purple Lines if the transportation organization can find the right deal, according to a .

 The report tracks the progress creating a contract that would provide cellular phone service in rail stations and tunnels.